UA-58485511-1

 The typical accuracy is about 1°.

-Ultra Pro X is the ATEX certified version of Ultra Pro.
-It is certified for zone 2 gas for class IIC (USA: div 2 class 1).
-It will be available by end of 2020.
-Pre-orders are already opened (customer get a temporary non-ATEX device in the mean-time).
+Ultra Pro X is the ATEX certified / intrinsically safe version of Ultra Pro.
+It is certified for zone 2 gas for class IIC (USA: div 2 class 1), including hydrogen.

 Does Distran supply a tool to generate digital reports?

 Yes.
-With every device, Distran includes a free access to his reporting tool Audalytics.
-Pictures and videos can be included in reports along with notes and comments and shared easily between stakeholders.
+With every device, Distran includes free access to its reporting tool Audalytics.
+Pictures and videos can be included in reports along with notes and comments.
+It is easily shared between stakeholders.